d365collaborative/d365fo.tools/d365fo.tools/docs/Get-D365Table.md

 ## OUTPUTS

 ## NOTES
+Tags: Table, Tables, AOT, TableId, Development

+Author: Mötz Jensen (@splaxi)

 The cmdlet supports piping and can be used in advanced scenarios.
 See more on github and the wiki pages.

-Author: Mötz Jensen (@splaxi)

 ## RELATED LINKS